 Most people have no clue how information is transmitted over the internet.
 They simply click a mouse and it leaves their world.
 The reality is that whatever information that is transmitted over the net is sent in packets and can take very different routes to arrive there.
 But amazingly, it does.
 Well, at least most of the time.

 The internet consists of many different networks in different parts of the world.
 Special switches called routers link the networks together.
-As a result, any internet host can send
+As a result, any internet host can send messages called IP datagrams to any other host as if they were on a single network.

 The key to the Internet’s ability to link the millions and millions of hosts around the world together is a universal system of host addresses called IP numbers, or IP addresses.